flandrade/flandrade.github.io/_posts/2014-11-18-communication-system-simulation.md

 date: 2014-11-18 19:13:36
 summary:
   This program simulates a basic communication system with MATLAB.
-This simulation not only plots BET curves, but it also calculates performance metrics such as probability of error (Pe) and bit error rate (BER).
+This simulation not only plots BER curves, but it also calculates performance metrics such as probability of error (Pe) and bit error rate (BER).
+meta_description:
+  MATLAB program that simulates a basic communication system with BER curves and performance metrics
 categories: research
 tags: [segmentation, english, research, evaluation, publication]
 ---